EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 This work foregrounds scalable, decision-focused education in groundwater systems and expands my own practice in adapting teaching to diverse technical and environmental settings.
 Part of my work with SYMPLE included the development of an online learning platform, the <a href="https://tu-dresden.de/bu/umwelt/hydro/inux/projekt/ueberblick?set_language=en">iNUX project (Interactive understanding of groundwater hydrogeology and groundwater management)</a>, which is an Erasmus+ funded initiative (2022–2025), led by a collaboration between institutions including the Technical University of Dresden, University of Gothenburg and Universidad Politécnica de Cataluña.

 The goal of the project is to produce open‑source teaching materials such as interactive videos, Jupyter Notebooks and self‑assessment tasks designed to support educators and students in teaching groundwater science at a European and global level.
 The materials are <a href="https://github.com/gw-inux"> freely available via GitHub</a> and include instructions for contributing and adapting content to local contexts.
-My role in the development of this open-access Hydrogeological question bank which required data-wranging, classification by Bloom's Taxonomy, subject matter and difficulty,testing and deployment of subject matter.
+My role in the development of this open-access Hydrogeological question bank which required data-wranging, classification by Bloom's Taxonomy of Cognitive Objectives (1956), subject matter and difficulty,testing and deployment of subject matter.

 ***Core Area 1c Case ii Evidence***